 I was first introduced to a raclette grill when visiting my Dad one summer.
-Sitting out on the his balcony, the family all cooking their own food, whilst we chatted away.
-Like a fondue, a raclette is the ideal way to cook when you want to make the cooking a part of the occasion.
+Sitting out on his balcony, the family all cooking their own food, whilst we chatted away.
+Like a fondue, a raclette is an ideal way to cook when you want to make cooking a part of the occasion.
 It’s the ultimate social centre piece.

 Raclette Grill Reviews

 1. VonShef 8 Person 3 in 1 Raclette Grill

 The raclette grill from VonShef is about as fancy as it gets.
 This model has just about everything you need to host the ultimate raclette party.
 If it looks like it has got a lot of parts, it’s because it does!

 - 8 individual raclette pans with 8 wooden spatulas

 - 3 interchangeable plates (stone grill plate, carbon steel frill plate and carbon steel mini crepe plate)

 - Variable temperature control, 1 metre power cord, non-slip feet